lunarc/lunarc_docs/docs/batch_system.md

 with eight cores each.
 The default memory request per core is therefore 4000 MB of memory.
 As in the case of Aurora, if more than 4000MB of memory per core is needed it has to be described as above.

-#### Alarik
-Alarik has 32 GB of memory installed on the small memory nodes and 64 GB of memory on the large memory nodes.
-The default memory request per core on the system is 2000 MB (a sixteenth of 32GB).
-If more then 2000 MB per core is needed it has to be requested explictly with the **--mem-per-cpu** option of sbatch.
-In this case you also have to request allocation on a large memory node using the **-C mem64GB** option of sbatch.
-The following show an example how to request 4000 MB of main memory per compute core used:

-    #SBATCH -C mem64GB
-    #SBATCH --mem-per-cpu=4000

-When requesting more than 2000 MB of memory, your jobs may spend a longer time in the queue, waiting for execution, since it needs to wait for run-slot(s) on the large memory nodes to become available.
-When requesting more then 4000 MB per processing core, your jobs will be charged at a higher rate.
-In this case some processing cores have to remain idle since you are using more than your fair share of memory.

 ### Controlling job output